 The problem when not using the Cognito Motorsports Pitman and Ilder arm support kit: If you're not familiar with how the GM steering system works, here is a quick lesson.
 The pitman arm is connected to the output shaft of the steering gear box.
 When you turn the steering wheel of your vehicle, the motion is directed to the steering gear box which then rotates the pitman arm.
 The pitman arm has a stud protruding from the end of it where the center link connects, aka the drag link.
 To help control steering motion, the center link is connected to an idler arm on the passenger side of the vehicle.
 The idler arm is bolted to the frame and swings in the same arc as the pitman arm, and is fastened to the center link the same way the pitman arm is.
 The two mounting points for the center link give it support in the motion left and right relative to the vehicle, but there is not enough support in the direction of forward to backward relative to the vehicle.
 This lack of support is what causes the joints inside of the pitman and idler arms to wear out, chich provide the pivot and connection point for the center link.
 The larger the tire on the vehicle, the faster these joints wear out.
 Aftermarket companies have come out with beefed up pitman and idler arms, but still have the same premature wear issue in the same joint.

 What happens if you are not using the Cognito Motorsports solution: The front alignment toe settings can be held because of the slop in the pitman and idler arms allowing the center link to move forward and backward.
 No control over the toe setting means that your front tires will experience irregular and premature wear.
 When the center link swings toward the back of the truck, it is also swinging up in an arc.
 The center link swinging up increases the tie rod angle and can cause tie rod breakage.
 Most tie rod problems actually originate from pitman and idler arm problems.

-The mechanical engineer at Cognito Motorsports has come up with a non traditional design to fix this problem, and it works GREAT!
+The Cognito Motorsports Solution: The mechanical engineer at Cognito Motorsports has come up with a non traditional design to fix this problem, and it works GREAT!
 The support kit can be installed on pitman and idler arms showing a lot of wear, and actually revive them!
 If the worn parts have approximately 40,000 miles or less on them with a close to stock size tire, they probably will not have to be changed.
 If the worn parts have them with a close to stock size tire, they probably will not have to be changed.
 If the worn parts have approximately 20,000 miles or less on them with larger than 33 inch tires, they probably will not have to be changed.
 If the parts have more miles than that on them, it is recommended to replace the pitman and idler arms with factory units and add the Cognito Motorsports pitman and idler arm support kit.

 This innovative design is so unique that it has a utility patent pending status right now.
 The support system works by double capturing the studs that protrude form the pitman and idler arms which the center link connects to.
 At the same time it still allows the stud to pivot on their own axis which is needed when the steering system is turning.
 This Cognito Motorsports system provides the support needed to prevent the center link from rocking forward and backward in the vehicle.
 The steering design on the 6-lug late model vehicles places the sway bar directly underneath the pitman and idler arms.
 The Cognito Motorsports kit comes with hardware to slightly reposition the sway bar to avoid interference with pitman and idler arm support brackets.